Andrew Vaughn Preview, Player Props: White Sox vs. Royals

 Andrew Vaughn At The Plate

-- In 14.4% of his games this year, he has hit a long ball, and 3.5% of his trips to the plate.
+- He has hit a long ball in 14.4% of his games this year, and 3.5% of his trips to the dish.

-- In 36.4% of his games this season, Vaughn has had at least one RBI.
-He's picked up more than one in 12.9% and driven in three or more of his team's runs in six contests.
+- In 36.4% of his games this season, Vaughn has driven in at least one run.
+In 17 of those games (12.9%) he recorded more than one RBI, while accounting for three or more of his team's runs in six contests.

-- He has scored in 51 games this year (38.6%), including multiple runs in seven games.
+- In 38.6% of his games this season, he has scored at least once.
+And he's had seven games with multiple runs (5.3%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.